Brother suspects ex-Pope – Francis upset

 The conclusions are “insulting and unfounded,” said Francis on Divine Mercy Sunday after Regina Coeli, in St. Peter’s Square in Rome, as vaticannews.va reported.
 Francis may have referred to Pietro Orlandi’s statements in his words on Sunday (April 16), writes vaticannews.va.

-“Certainly interpreting the sentiments of believers throughout the world, I send a grateful thought to the memory of Saint John Paul II, who these days is the subject of insulting and unfounded conclusions.”
+“Certainly interpreting the sentiments of believers throughout the world, I send a grateful thought to the memory of Saint John Paul II, who is the subject of insulting and unfounded conclusions these days.”

 Emanuela Orlandi: Vatican is investigating again in the missing person case